CIDARLAB/magelet/readme.md

-Dynamic Web Project for the MAGIC
+Dynamic Web Project for the MAGE

 Contains the Servlets for running optMAGE Scripts - MAGELETS